-Where C is the set of class labels, $V_i$ is the set of values for feature i, and $H(C) = -\sum{c \in C} P(c) \log_2 P(c)$ is the entropy of the class labels.
+Where C is the set of class labels, V_i is the set of values for feature i, and $H(C) = -\sum{c \in C} P(c) \log_2 P(c)$ is the entropy of the class labels.
 The probabilities are estimated from relative frequencies in the training set.
+For numeric features, values are first discretized into a number (the default is 20) of equally spaced intervals between the minimum and maximum values of the feature.
+These groups are then used in the IG computation as if they were discrete values (note that this discretization is not used in the computation of the distance metric).